kyma-project/kyma/docs/04-operation-guides/operations/01-install-kyma.md

 title: Install Kyma
 ---

-You can simply use the default Kyma installation, or modify it as it fits your purposes:
+You can simply use the default Kyma installation, or modify it as it fits your purposes.

-## Default installation

 Meet the prerequisites, provision a k3d cluster, and use the `deploy` command to run Kyma locally.

-### Prerequisites
+## Prerequisites

+You have installed the following:

 - [Kyma CLI](https://github.com/kyma-project/cli)
 - [Docker](https://docs.docker.com/get-docker/)
 - [k3d](https://k3d.io/#installation)

-### Provision and install
+## Provision a cluster

 You can either use an out-of-the-box k3d cluster or choose any other cluster provider.
 To quickly provision a k3d cluster, run:

   ```bash
   kyma provision k3d
   ```

+## Default installation

 Use the `deploy` command to install Kyma.